 - Positive outcomes tend to come more frequently when I narrow my focus (or niche) and then narrow it some more.
 At what point does diluted milk simply become bad-tasting water?

 - Whenever I decide to go bold and “own it” – focusing in on what makes me unique without imagining some audience of judges – there does seem to be more energy, excitement, and interest that lasts much longer.
 Gotta beat that drum.

 - When I focus on process (systems) but not goals – similar to aiming for a true north direction or target but then focusing on the actual journey instead of the end destination – I’m usually able to produce better outcomes and have more fun.

-Deep practice.
+In a nutshell,…Deep practice.
 Go narrow.
-Be you.
+Be me.
 Focus on process.

-Then, sometime in the middle of all of this, a peace and awareness of self washes over me, and I find myself thinking “oh there I am”.
+Eventually, a peace and awareness of self washes over me, and I find myself thinking “oh there I am”.